agama-project/agama/doc/questions.md

 ## Questions

 [Questions][] are a mechanism that allows the installer to ask for additional data which is needed without knowing it in advance.
-Examples are Luks password when Luks encrypted partition occur or when software repository is signed with unknown GPG key.
+Examples are Luks password when Luks encrypted partition occur, whenever activate multipath if installer is not sure or when software repository is signed with unknown GPG key.

+Questions can have answering mode allowing to have unattended installation without stopping by questions.
+Question can be also answered from predefined answers.
+Predefined answers with interactive mode means that question is not asked to user and instead answer will be used immediatelly.
+In unattended mode it will prefer predefined answer over default ones.

 [Questions]: https://opensuse.github.io/agama/dbus/ref-org.opensuse.Agama.Questions1.html